 Dr. Schertzer enjoys leading talks with eye care professionals at grand rounds and small group gatherings in the U.S. and Canada.
 Most of these center around clinical aspects of glaucoma care, particularly related to surgical care, ethical issues, and nerve head imaging.
 Dr. Schertzer has also lectured at national and international glaucoma meetings on the implementation of electronic record systems.
-He has developed fully accredited speakers' programs for Merck and Pfizer in conjunction with the Canadian Ophthalmological Society as well as a fully accredited program for Allergan Canada in 2012.
+He has developed fully accredited speakers' programs without commercial bias for in conjunction with the Canadian Ophthalmological Society.